RSP-007/EJS/README.md

 HTML & CSS

-▶️ How to Run
+🚀 Getting Started

-Install dependencies
+1️⃣ Install Dependencies
 npm install

-Start the server
+2️⃣ Run the Application
 node index.js

-Open your browser and visit
+3️⃣ Open in Browser
 http://localhost:3000
-🎯 Purpose
+🎯 Objective

-To understand how server-side rendering works using EJS and how dynamic data is passed from backend to frontend.
+To build a strong foundation in server-side templating using EJS and understand how dynamic content is rendered in Express applications.